Executing a Solid B2B SEO Campaign

 Phase II: Planning and Resource Gathering

 Once the B2B business team and the B2B SEO Campaign Manager have an agreement on the goal and timeline of the campaign, then comes the strategic planning and resource building, or gathering phase.
 Based on the strategy, you may need several resources like infographics, blogs, videos, ebooks, brochures, case studies, demos, images, information guides, live streaming events, microsites, presentations, press releases, product data sheets, reference guides, surveys, whitepapers, etc. Content marketing and content sponsoring on leading industry sites helps create traffic, spread news, position you as a resource within the industry, and collect feedback.
 The B2B business team should share resources developed in-house for marketing, with a B2B SEO Campaign Manager.
 Oftentimes these content pieces can be a great online resource.

 Phase III: Execution and Assessment

-If you ask me which phase is the most important in the overall campaign execution the SEO nerd in my will shout out phase II for sure, but being in the shoes of the B2B SEO campaign manager I can’t deny the fact that Phase I is actually the most important.
+If you ask me which phase is the most important in the overall campaign execution, the SEO nerd in me will shout out phase II for sure; but being in the shoes of the B2B SEO campaign manager, I can’t deny the fact that Phase I is actually the most important.
 Without clear communications between the marketing team and the B2B SEO campaign management team, goals will never be clearly defined and will never match your marketing expectation no matter how hard the B2B SEO Campaign Manager tries.

-Therefore a solid B2B SEO campaign is one which has clearly defined goals based on a collaboration between the marketing and SEO departments, that are regularly monitored and altered as necessary.
+Therefore a solid B2B SEO campaign is one that has clearly defined goals based on a collaboration between the marketing and SEO departments, that are regularly monitored and altered as necessary.